You Can Shop Around for Optional Car Insurance in B.C.

 October 21, 2025

 Yes, you can buy optional car insurance from private insurers in British Columbia.
-For basic car insurance, though, you must buy minimum coverage from ICBC (Insurance Corporation of British Columbia).
+However, for basic car insurance, all drivers must purchase minimum mandatory coverage through ICBC (Insurance Corporation of British Columbia).

 What car insurance can I get from a private insurer in British Columbia?